Hiring External Support:

-Assumption: When sharing control between client and consultant, the jointly developed solutions will lead to better results.
+Principle: When sharing control between client and consultant, the jointly-developed solution will lead to better results.

 Process: When co-leading the transition, success depends on a clear direction, level of buy-in, and strong alignment between both parties.

 Application: Central improvement program, led by senior management, and closely supported by the external expert.

 Example: Developing a new organizational structure or updating the business model.

 Principle: When the external leader takes control, people will adapt and modify their behavior by following a clear direction.

-Consideration: By providing a directive, people may comply under pressure while their fundamental believes remain unchanged.
+Process: By providing a directive, people may comply under pressure, while their fundamental believes remain unchanged.

-Application: Out-of-control situation, when the deadline is near, or rapid change or strict consequence management is required.
+Application: Crisis situation, when the deadline is near, or when rapid change or strict consequence management is required.

 Example: Turnaround to bring performance on target or a project back on track.

 Involvement: 5% for monthly coaching session, totaling 1 workday per month.